Tree Boring Insects: How to Identify, Prevent, and Treat Wood-Boring Pests

 Emerald Ash Borer (EAB)

 EAB larvae feed in S-shaped galleries just beneath the bark, girdling and killing ash trees within 3-5 years of infestation.
 The adult beetles are about 1/2 inch long and metallic green.
 The D-shaped exit holes are the telltale sign.
+Adults emerge in late May through July and feed on ash foliage for about two weeks before mating and laying eggs in bark crevices.

 What you can do: Preventive treatment with systemic insecticides (imidacloprid or emamectin benzoate) can protect healthy ash trees.
 Treatment costs $100-300 per tree annually.
 Trunk injections by a certified arborist every 2-3 years are the most effective option.
 Once more than 50% of the canopy is dead, treatment won’t save the tree.
 If you have a valuable ash, start treating it now before EAB arrives in your area.